 Também é correto, mas em português é mais comum, por exemplo, dizer "Eu sou advogado" do que "Eu sou um advogado".

-According to various sites/texts, "cujo" is EuP and is used very little in spoken BrP.
-Either the construction is avoided or the relative pronoun "que" is used with the appropriate possessive.
+"Cujo" is associated with EuP and is used very little in spoken BrP.
+Either the construction is avoided or the relative pronoun "que" is used with a possessive adjective.

 EP: A professora cujo nome eu esqueci...

 BP: A professora que eu esqueci o nome dela...